dsoprea/JobX/mr/resources/README.rst

 **This project is still under active development, though largely finished.
 It is currently being tested in a production environment.
-The documentation is being incrementally completed. **
+The documentation is being incrementally completed.**

 ========
 Overview
 ========

-*JobX* is the world's first Python/Go-based MapReduce solution.
-The JobX project is entirely written in Go, as are the queue and KV clients.
+*JobX* is a Python-based MapReduce solution.
+The JobX project is entirely written in Python, as are the queue and KV clients.
 However, the actual distributed queue (*NSQ*) and distributed KV (*etcd*) are written in Go.

-Many of the configuration options have reasonable defaults so that it is as simple as possible to experiment with JobX.
-All you need is a local instance of *NSQ* and *etcd*.
+Many of the configuration options have reasonable defaults so as to be as simple as possible to experiment with.
+All you need is a local instance of *NSQ* and *etcd*, which are, themselves, almost trivial to setup.

 ===============